Zenologia/ZMenus-Documentation/README.md

 - Paper 1.21.11+
 - Java 21+
 - PlaceholderAPI (required — ZMenus will not enable without it)
+- PacketEvents (required — ZMenus will not enable without it)
 - One cooldown storage backend:
   - YAML (default for new installs)
   - SQLite